-The Company's cash and cash equivalents, receivables and warrants are assessed on the fair value hierarchy described above.
-The Company's cash and cash equivalents and warrants are classified as Level 2.
+The Company's receivables and warrants are assessed on the fair value hierarchy described above.
+The Company's warrants are classified as Level 2.
 Assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the placement within the fair value hierarchy level.
-There were no transfers between levels in the fair value hierarchy in the period.
+There were no transfers between levels in the fair value hierarchy in the period